chris-bbrs/Pony-SQLite3_simplified/README.md

 <br />

-In this example we can also check out that using the outputted SQL code from the Pony execution inside sql_present weilds the same result
+In this example we can also check out that using the outputted SQL code from the Pony execution inside sql_present yields the same result
 ```python
 select((w.FIRST_NAME, w.SALARY) for w in Worker if w.SALARY == max(w.SALARY for w in Worker)).without_distinct().show()